Fashion

 By Josefin Forsberg

-We were seeing red on the runways this season.
+We were seeing red on the runways last season.
 To be specific, leggy looks featuring scarlet stockings.
 Historically, the prominence of a crimson leg has been a sign of affluence and rebellion.
 To the Victorians, red stockings symbolised wealth and social status, while flapper girls in the 1920s often donned them to break free from traditional fashion norms.
 Fast forward to the 1960s, when mod icon Twiggy popularised red denier and cropped hemlines as part of the effervescent youth culture.

 Gucci AW23.